Skin Tags (Acrochordon or Fibroepithelial Polyps) in Dogs

 Overview of Dog Skin Tags

 A skin tag can be described as a growth of skin with a small narrow base.
 It is generally the color of the underlying skin but can be slightly darker.
-Dog skin tags are often about the size of a grain of rice but can be bigger or smaller and some can be very long in dogs.
-Most dog skin tags look like small pieces of hanging or dangling skin.
-Dog skin tags are permanent growths unless you have them removed.
+Dog skin tags are often about the size of a grain of rice but can be bigger or smaller, and some can be very long in dogs.

 A dog skin tag is considered a benign type of tumor.
 Benign tumors are proliferations of cells that do not invade other tissues or spread to other locations.
 A true skin tag is generally painless and harmless.
 They generally do not change over time into something cancerous.

 Their significance is largely cosmetic, as pet owners may not like how they look on their pet.
 They may need removal if they inhibit any important function, become damaged and bleed, or become a nuisance.
 They can create issues when grooming, as they can be accidentally cut.
-Other problem can occur if a collar rubs on the tag causing it to break open, bleed, or become infected.
+Other problems can occur if a collar rubs the tag causing it to break open, bleed, or become infected.

-Diagnosis of Skin Tags (Acrochordon or Fibroepithelial Polyps) in Dogs
+Diagnosis of Skin Tags in Dogs

 - Is there only one skin tag or are there others?

-- Has it gotten larger or smaller or changes in appearance?
+- Has it gotten larger or smaller?

 - Does the skin tag appear to be attached to the underlying skin?

-- How fast is it is growing?
+- How fast is it growing?

 - Have there been any recent injuries or injections?

-- Are there any changes in your pet’s behavior, such as eating less, weight loss, vomiting, diarrhea or lethargy?
+- Are there any changes in your pet’s behavior, such as eating less, weight loss, vomiting, diarrhea, or lethargy?

 - Are there any other lumps, tumors, masses, or growths?